 The Parana Delta and Rio de la Plata are related from a geomorphological point of view.
-They formed during the Pliocene, Pleistocene and Holocene Epochs, due to transgressive-regressive events related to glacier and inter-glacier periods characterized by rapid increases and decreases of sea level (Cavallotto and Violante 2005).
+They formed during the Pliocene, Pleistocene and Holocene Epochs, due to transgressive-regressive events related to glacier and inter-glacier periods characterized by rapid increases and decreases of sea level (Cavalotto and Violante, 2005).
 Although each river has its own geographic characteristics, they are linked by water currents, they share sediments and are exposed to the same climatic forces.
-For studying purposes, the Parana Delta and the Rio de la Plata estuary are going to be analyzed as a unique system in order to address both regional and local specific issues related to natural and human drivers of change.
+For studying purposes, the Parana Delta and the Rio de la Plata estuary are going to be analyzed as a unique system (PD-RP system) in order to address both regional and local specific issues related to natural and human drivers of change.

 The Parana River is the third largest river in the American Continent after the Mississippi in the United States and the Amazonas in Brazil.
 Located in South America, it runs through Brazil, Paraguay and Argentina, where it flows into the Rio de la Plata.
 Its length is 2570 km and its basin surface is 1.5 million km2.
-The two initial tributaries are located in Brazil -Paranaiba River and Grande River-, but the most important tributary is the Paraguay River, located in the homonymous country.
+The two initial tributaries are located in Brazil - Paranaiba River and Grande River-, but the most important tributary is the Paraguay River, located in the homonymous country.
 Compared to other rivers, the Parana is half the length of the Mississippi but it has similar flow -Parana River's flow is 17000 m3/s and Mississippi's 16000 m3/s-, and is twice as long as the Rhine, but it has eight times its flow.
-The Parana River is the unique river in the world that flows into another river (Consejo Federal de Inversiones, 1962) and it is the most important river of La Plata basin (Paraná sub-basin represents 48% of the total surface of the basin).
+The Parana River is the unique river in the world that flows into another river (Consejo Federal de Inversiones, 1962) and it is the most important river of La Plata basin (Paraná sub-basin covers 48% of the total surface of the basin).
 In the river mouth, the Parana joins the Uruguay River forming the 250 km-long Rio de la Plata, a wide estuary which presents a maximum width of 230 km.

-The funnel-shaped transition between the Parana River and the Rio de la Plata is the Parana Delta, one of the largest coastal wetlands systems of Argentina, which covers a surface of 22.587 km2 (Secretaría de Ambiente y Desarrollo Sustentable de la Nación 2008).
-The subaerial Delta presents a variable width, from 18 km to 100 km, and according to landscape parameters it can be divided into three zones: Upper, Middle and Lower Delta, where can also be found other landscape subunits.
-The Parana Delta is a young area with a balance between erosion and sedimentation processes, influenced by freshwater tides and South Eastern winds.
-This complex territory is located near the most populated region of Argentina and faces spatial pressures of three important metropolitan regions: the Metropolitan Area of Buenos Aires -the largest conurbation of the country, with a population of around 12 million inhabitants-, Gran Rosario Metropolitan Area --the third urbanized area of the nation, with more than 1.2 million inhabitants-, Santa Fe -with almost 0.5 million inhabitants-, and outside of the delta area but along the coasts of the Rio de la Plata, La Plata city, capital of the Province of Buenos Aires -0.7 million inhabitants- (Figure 2).
+The funnel-shaped transition between the Parana River and the Rio de la Plata is the Parana Delta (PD), one of the largest coastal wetlands systems of Argentina, which covers a surface of 14000 km2.
+The subaerial Delta presents a variable width, from 18 km to 100 km, and according to landscape parameters it can be divided into three zones: Superior, Medium and Lower Delta, where can also be found other landscape sub-units.
+The PD is a young area with a balance between erosion and sedimentation processes, influenced by freshwater tides and South Eastern winds.
+This complex territory is located near the most populated region of Argentina and faces spatial pressures of three important metropolitan regions:

+Buenos Aires Metropolitan Area (BAMA) -the largest conurbation of the country, with a population of around 12 million inhabitants-, Gran Rosario Metropolitan Area -the third urbanized area of the nation, with more than 1.2 million inhabitants-, La Plata city -0.7 million inhabitants- and Santa Fe -with almost 0.5 million inhabitants- (see Figure 2).